BlueBubblesApp/bluebubbles-helper/README.md

 - Send message with subject
 - Update pinned chats on the server Mac

+See the wiki for more details on how these were implemented.

 ### Support

 The bundle has been tested on MacOS 10.13 (High Sierra) - MacOS 11 (Big Sur).
 It could work on higher or lower MacOS versions, but we do not know for sure.